Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

-The final result of the factorization, involving $\tau: X \tm Y \karrow X$ and $\lambda: X \tm Y \karrow Y$, yields a negative implication as detailed in the following.
+The final result of the factorization, involving $\tau\colon X \tm Y \karrow X$ and $\lambda\colon X \tm Y \karrow Y$, yields a negative implication as detailed in the following.

-\begin{theobox}[\gls*{br} under 2-dependent $\ka$ and $\lambda$] Let \cref{a:loss} and \cref{a:minimizer} hold.
-Consider the clean learning problem $(\ell, \mc{H}, P)$, and let $\cemph{(\tau: X \tm Y \karrow X) \otm (\lambda: X \tm Y \karrow Y)}$ be a corruption acting on the problem.
-Then: \begin{enumerate} \item the action of such corruption on the joint probability $P$ is equivalent to the one of the non-decomposed joint corruption; \item the action on the minimization set $\ell \circ \mc H$ induces the following \gls*{br}-equivalence
+\begin{theorem}[2-dependent $\ka$, general $\lambda$] Let $\ell$ be a bounded loss function.
+Consider the clean learning problem $(\ell, \mc{H}, P)$, and let $\cemph{(\tau\colon X \tm Y \karrow X) \otm (\lambda\colon X \tm Y \karrow Y)}$ be a corruption acting on the problem.
+Then: \begin{enumerate} \item the action of such corruption on the joint probability $P$ is equivalent to the one of the non-factorized joint corruption; \item the \gls*{br} Data Processing Equality in \cref{eq:br-equiv-formula} holds; \item the functions contained in the new minimization set are defined as